-- Problem - How to assess quality without learning from subjective annotations? - What are objective quality indicators? - Main idea - Assess quality based on the structure induced by the set of all arguments. - Works for both for absolute and relative assessment - Dilemma: Evaluation on subjective annotations?
-A way out is to rely on majority assessments of many annotators. - Existing approaches - Acceptability.
-Assessment based on attack relations (Cabrio and Villata, 2012) - Prominence.
-Assessment based on argument frequency (Boltužic and Šnajder, 2015) - Relevance.
-Assessment based on reuse of units (Wachsmuth et al., 2017a)
+- How to assess quality without learning from subjective annotations? - What are objective quality indicators?

+- Assess quality based on the structure induced by the set of all arguments. - Works for both for absolute and relative assessment - Dilemma: Evaluation on subjective annotations?
+A way out is to rely on majority assessments of many annotators.

+- Assessment of acceptability based on attack relations (Cabrio and Villata, 2012) - Assessment of prominence based on argument frequency (Boltužic and Šnajder, 2015) - Assessment of relevance based on reuse of units (Wachsmuth et al., 2017a)